Shashi0989/Pythia/R.md

   `CORR_PAIRS`) — the direct visual counterpart to the correlation matrix's single numbers.
 - **`analysis_deltaR`** — `ΔR(W,Z) = √(Δη² + Δφ²)`, the standard collider
-  angular-separation observable combining both angles into one number.
+  angular-separation observable combining both angles into one number, built from the Python-derived `dEta_WZ`/`dPhi_WZ` (no longer ROOT branches — see §4).
 - **`analysis_shape`** — skewness, kurtosis, and other distribution-shape
   statistics for each observable, a more quantitative alternative to eyeballing "does this histogram look different."